flir-cx/flir-yocto-documentation/working-with-packages.md

 The FLIR C5 uses a overlayfs type of rootfs.
 This must be taken into account in some aspects if/when you try to install or remove your own built packages.

-The read-only "underlay" contains the file system defined by _flir-image-sherlock_<br>
+The read-only "underlay" contains the file system defined by _flir-image_<br>

-(In a factory delivered FLIR C5 camera, the _flir-image-sherlock_ image based upon code in _meta-flir-base_ layer is extended with stuff from a non public _meta-flir-internal_ layer.<br>
+(In a factory delivered FLIR C5 camera, the _flir-image_ image based upon code in _meta-flir-base_ layer is extended with stuff from a non public _meta-flir-internal_ layer.<br>
 Typically this is about automated software updates, certificates and cloud login/sync.<br>
-Should you choose to install your own _flir-image-sherlock_ .ext4 image from your yocto build environment, you will lose the stuff from _meta-flir-internal_ )<br>
+Should you choose to install your own _flir-image_ .ext4 image from your yocto build environment, you will lose the stuff from _meta-flir-internal_ )<br>
 But the FLIR C5 camera application should still work.)<br>

 On top of the "underlay" there is an "overlay" mounted as read-write.
 Initially this is an empty ext4 file system partition.<br>